What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Annotation Techniques

 This is what a data annotation tool is built or designed for.
 A solid tool should offer you a range of annotation techniques for datasets of all types.
 This is unless you’re developing a custom solution for your needs.
 Your tool should let you annotate video or images from computer vision, audio or text from NLPs and transcriptions and more.
-Refining this further, there should be options to use bounding boxes, semantic segmentation, cuboids, interpolation, sentiment analysis, parts of speech, coreference solution and more.
+Refining this further, there should be options to use bounding boxes, semantic segmentation, instance segmentation, cuboids, interpolation, sentiment analysis, parts of speech, coreference solution and more.

 For the uninitiated, there are AI-powered data annotation tools as well.
 These come with AI modules that autonomously learn from an annotator’s work patterns and automatically annotate images or text.
 Such